trallspnw/canon-cups-docker/README.md

 ## Way 3 : startup script `start_cups_docker.sh`

-The provided startup script `start_cups_docker.sh` automatically gets the printer address /dev/bus/usb/xxx/yyy by looking at any connected Brother printer.
-Thus, be careful if you have more than one Brother printer connected.
+The provided startup script `start_cups_docker.sh` automatically gets the printer address /dev/bus/usb/xxx/yyy by looking at any Brother printer matching the provided VID (USB vendor ID) and PID (USB product ID).
-Don't forget to change the `PRINTER_MODEL` value according to your model of Brother printer.
+Don't forget to change the `PRINTER_MODEL`, `PRINTER_VID` and `PRINTER_PID` values according to your model of Brother printer.

+To get the information about the correct VID and PID, one could check the available lists online (ex : http://www.linux-usb.org/usb.ids, https://usb-ids.gowdy.us/read/UD/04f9 or http://www.the-sz.com/products/usbid/).
+Also you can use the provided script `identify_brother_printer.sh` which output the VID and PID for any connected Brother USB printer.

 Access the CUPS server at http://127.0.0.1:631.
 To access it remotely at http://server-ip:631, add the line `DefaultEncryption IfRequested` to `cupsd.conf`.